niteshgupta555/gupta/README.md

-## Welcome to GitHub Pages
+Welcome to DB Families Page

-You can use the [editor on GitHub](https://github.com/niteshgupta555/gupta/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here you will meet DB type of persons

-### Markdown
+### D lidder

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Dallidar is a lightweight and easy-to-use gali
 ```markdown
 Syntax highlighted code block